LambdaHack/LambdaHack/README.md

 Compatibility notes
 -------------------

-The current code was tested with GHC 7.4.2, but should work with later GHC versions as well.
+The current code was tested with GHC 7.6, but should also work with other GHC versions (see file .travis.yml for GHC 7.4 commands).

 If you are using the curses or vty frontends, numerical keypad may not work correctly depending on the versions